 As you probably know, the fair use doctrine is not a black and white formula and its application involves a number of considerations.
 In general, though, it is an available defense against an infringement claim in works of criticism, as you have described your work.

 I advise songwriters to register their underlying compositions (on form PA) as soon as they are in a solid form, that is, with lyrics, chord changes and melodies.
 These songs may have been recorded as 'demo' versions.
-This way, you can circulate your music to others before you're ready to...Read more »
+This way, you can circulate your music to others before you're...Read more »

 I assume you're referring to a record "label" and the productions that label produces.
-Here's the definition of trademark and service mark found at the Trademark Office: A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from...Read more »
+Here's the definition of trademark and service mark found at the Trademark Office: A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.